 |TSA advisory at Sacramento Airport (SMF)|

-Signs posted at TSA checkpoint initially listen nine states that were non-compliant.
+Signs posted at TSA checkpoint initially listed nine states that were non-compliant.
 Since their posting, four states have either become compliant or requested extensions of the deadline to become compliant.

 Part of Public Law 109-13 passed by the 109th Congress is called the REAL ID Act of 2005.
 It mandates that states and territory must require proof of U.S. citizenship or proof that a person has been “lawfully admitted for permanent or temporary residence in the United States” before issuing a driver’s license or state ID card for those documents to be considered acceptable for “official federal purposes.”